-This setting is only available on IOS 11 and it is turned on by default and is activated automatically.
+This setting is only available on IOS 11 and above and it is turned on by default and is activated automatically.
 There have been some mixed reports initially on the reliability of the function, however the majority of people have said the iPhone picked up correctly when they were driving.

 Do Not Disturb can also be activated from your phones control centre.
 You can access this via settings, control centre, customise controls, then Do Not Disturb Whilst Driving.
 Once you’ve activated it in your settings, you can turn it on by swiping up from the bottom of your screen and selecting it.